Photo by Shutterstock

 A post shared by Swimply (@swimply.official) on Sep 28, 2017 at 8:23am PDT

-For example, you can rent a waterfront pool in Miami Beach for $150 an hour during your next Florida vacation.
-Or if you find yourself at your parent’s pool-less house back in Los Angeles over the holidays, you can invite everyone over to a saltwater pool with mountain views for $75 an hour.
+For example, you can rent a self-proclaimed Mermaid Cave (including hot tub) for $80 an hour during your next D.C. trip.
+Or if you find yourself at your parent’s pool-less house back in Los Angeles over the holidays, you can channel your inner celebrity and invite everyone over to an iconic Hollywood Hills oasis for $70 an hour.

 Article continues below advertisement

-Each owner sets an hourly rate based on details such as pool size, timing, and amenities like bathroom, BBQ, and pool toy access—but the average rental is $45 per hour.
+Each owner sets an hourly rate based on details such as pool size, timing, and amenities like bathroom, barbecue, and pool toy access—but the average rental is just $45 per hour.
 It is also up to the owners to decide whether or not they will be home while you use their pool, so the amount of privacy differs with each rental.
-However, each pool listed on Swimply is inspected by a local pool service company for hygiene and safety before it can be listed on the app.
+But yes, there are COVID safety protocols in place: Swimply requires an hour between bookings to ensure hosts have time to clean and sanitize, and all interactions are requested to follow CDC guidelines.
+Additionally, each pool is inspected by a local pool service company for hygiene and safety before it can be listed on the app.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips